boyum/markdown-it-image-size/packages/markdown-it-image-size/README.md

 ### Option: `publicDir`

-The `publicDir` option let's you specify a base URL for images.
+The `publicDir` option let's you specify a base URL for local images.
 This is useful when you're using a static site generator like [Eleventy](https://www.11ty.dev/).

 ```js